d2006179/twdp/README.md

 # twdp
-Hot to tango with django tutorial\n a test of git pull command outputa\n
+Hot to tango with django tutorial. a test of git pull command outputa